13588112254/littlefs/DESIGN.md

-3. Perhaps the most common type of filesystem, a journaling filesystem is the offspring that happens when you mate a block based filesystem with a logging filesystem. [ext4][ext4] and [NTFS][ntfs] are good examples.
+3. Perhaps the most common type of filesystem, a journaling filesystem is the offspring that happens when you mate a block based filesystem with a logging filesystem. [ext4] and [NTFS] are good examples.
 Here, we take a normal block based filesystem and add a bounded log where we note every change before it occurs.

    ```
                              journal